caroljpak/lessons-learned-3/using-github.md

      If you'd like to propose any changes to a repository, fork the repository, edit as desired, and submit a pull request to the project owner.

-Here is a (slightly old) Techcrunch article to learn more: http://techcrunch.com/2012/07/14/what-exactly-is-github-anyway/
+Here is an old, but still awesome Techcrunch article: http://techcrunch.com/2012/07/14/what-exactly-is-github-anyway/

-Sometimes, you just need to fork.
+# Sometimes, you just need to fork. #

 <img src="http://www.odd-inaries.com/wp-content/uploads/2012/08/badlucker1.jpg">